 All degree courses are made up of modules – individual units of study on different topics.
 Some modules are compulsory; others can be chosen from a list of options.
 Our website has full details of your degree structures, module content, and how each module is assessed.
 The direct link to this course on our website, can be found at the bottom of this page.

-On this course, students are assessed by take-home exams, coursework and practice assessments on campus where required.
+On this course, students are assessed through a combination of course work, exams and practical assessment where relevant.
 Each course has formal assessments which count towards your grade.
 Some courses may also include 'practice' assessments, which help you monitor progress and do not count towards your final grade.

 How to apply